Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Introduction

-Within the theory of General Relativity (GR), freely falling test bodies move on timelike geodesics and the equation of motion (EOM) is given by the geodesic equation, which involves quantities derived from the spacetime metric, see, e.g., \cite{MTW:1973}.
-For a certain class of spacetimes, which are exact solutions of Einstein's field equation with a sufficient amount of symmetries, this equation can be solved analytically, see \cite{Hagihara:1930}, \cite{Darwin:1959}, \cite{Darwin:1961} \cite{Hackmann:2009}.
+Within the theory of General Relativity (GR), freely falling test bodies move on timelike geodesics and the equation of motion (EOM) is given by the geodesic equation, which involves quantities derived from the spacetime metric, see, e.g., \citep{MTW:1973}.
+For a certain class of spacetimes, which are exact solutions of Einstein's field equation with a sufficient amount of symmetries, this equation can be solved analytically, see \citep{Forsyth:1920, Morton:1921, Hagihara:1930, Darwin:1959, Darwin:1961, Hackmann:2009}.
 Here, we choose one of these spacetimes to build trust into numerical and semi-analytical solution methods, which can be used for more complicated situations where we do not have analytical solutions at hand.
-These methods will be checked against the analytical reference solution, and we investigate their respective accuracy for satellite orbits around the Earth.
-This approach is a first step to tackle complex but more realistic situations later on.
+We check these methods against an analytical reference solution and investigate their respective accuracy for satellite orbits around the Earth.
+Our approach is a first step to tackle complex but more realistic situations later on.

-The post-Newtonian (pN) EOM used in orbit simulation and propagation tools is an approximation of the exact General Relativistic equation.
-The eXtended High Performance Satellite dynamics Simulator (XHPS) \cite{Woeske:16} is an orbit propagation tool that numerically solves the EOM, and it is also capable of simulating the entire space environment as well as detailed satellite properties.
-In a second step, we therefore include pN corrections into the XHPS and compare its numerical integrator to the direct numerical integration method applied to the EOM in full GR, which we checked before against the analytical solution.
+The post-Newtonian (pN) EOM used in advanced orbit simulation and propagation tools is an approximation of the general relativistic equation.
+The eXtended High Performance Satellite dynamics Simulator (XHPS) \citep{Woeske:16} is an orbit propagation tool developed at ZARM, University of Bremen.
+It numerically solves the (Newtonian) EOM and is also capable of simulating the entire space environment as well as detailed satellite properties.
+In a second step, we therefore include pN corrections into the XHPS and compare its numerical integrator to the direct numerical integration method applied to the geodesic equation in GR, which we checked before against the analytical solution.

-The general purpose of this work is therefore twofold: for the application within relativistic geodesy, we aim at the comparison of different solution methods for the relativistic EOM.
-Moreover, we investigate the accuracy of the first order pN approximation of GR for satellite orbits.
-The pN framework yields a modified Newtonian EOM, and allows to compare the magnitude of relativistic effects to various non-gravitational perturbations along satellite orbits.
+The purpose of this work is twofold: I) For the application within relativistic geodesy, we aim at the comparison of different solution methods for relativistic EOM.
+II) We investigate the accuracy of the first-order pN approximation of GR for satellite orbits.
+The pN framework also enables us to compare the magnitude of relativistic effects to various non-gravitational perturbations along satellite orbits.